 'Security risks'?
 Biden's past rhetoric on gay rights could complicate LGBT claims on campaign trail

-Biden has touted his LGBT record but once said homosexuals were a 'security risk'
+Biden has touted his LGBT record but his positions have changed over time

 "My gut reaction," Joe Biden reportedly declared in 1973, "is that they [homosexuals] are security risks, but I must admit I haven't given this much thought…I’ll be darned!’”